Requirements for Graduating with Honors in Chemistry

 - Students must have a 3.30 GPA in chemistry and a 3.00 GPA overall.

-- The thesis will be read by the advisor and two other faculty members.
-This group will constitute the student’s committee and will be appointed as early as possible but no later than the beginning of the student’s final semester.
+- Students must submit a written honors thesis to be read by an Honors Committee (the adviser and two other faculty members).
+This group will constitute the student’s committee and will be appointed as early as possible, but no later than the beginning of the student’s final semester.

-- The student will have three bound copies of the thesis made- one for the department, one for the advisor, and one for her/himself.
+- Students will have three bound copies of the thesis made – one for the department, one for the adviser, and one for her/himself.

-- Students may carry out their honors work outside the department only if a departmental faculty member is intimately involved and serves as the student’s advisor.
-The committee may include the outside advisor, but must include another faculty member in the Department of Chemistry.
+- Students may carry out their honors work outside the department only if a departmental faculty member is intimately involved and serves as the student’s adviser.
+The committee may include the outside adviser, but must include another faculty member in the Department of Chemistry.

-(iii) The thesis must be submitted to the advisor one week before it can be presented to the full committee.
-The committee must then have an additional week to read the thesis before the defense.
+(iii) To ensure that the defense deadline is met, students should schedule the date approximately one month prior to defense.
+The completed Honors Thesis should be submitted to the research adviser at least one week prior to being presented to the Honors Committee.
+The committee must then have an additional week to read the thesis before the thesis defense.
+The Honors Thesis defense must be completed one week prior to the Chemistry department Honors Symposium.
 Students may not present their defense during the final exam period, or the period before commencement.